 Made with real dark chocolate and stuffed with chocolate chips, you’ll enjoy an extra fudgy brownie, topped with a boatload of crunchy, cream-filled Oreos.

 The best part?
 All you need is a bowl and spoon to make a batch of these chewy Oreo Brownies.
+No electric mixer needed.

 why you will love this recipe